-I am a 34 year old Swede living in Austria, since 2006.
-My husband is Austrian and we met in the US where I lived for 10 years before moving to Alp-land.
+After 16 years abroad, I moved back to my native Sweden.
+My husband is Austrian and we met in the US where I lived from 1996-2006, and then we moved to Alp-land aka Austria where we lived til 2013.
 I am still trying to get over that culture shock.

 We have two kids.
 Vincent, our first born was born on May 12, 2006 with an extra chromosome aka Down syndrome (Translocation 21;21).
 Edgar was born October 10, 2009, but only 46 chromosomes there.

-I admit to thinking it was the end of all fun things when we go the results of the blood test showing our son had DS,that was 5 days after Vince was born.
+I admit to thinking it was the end of our world when we got the results of the blood test showing our son had DS, 5 days after Vince was born.
 I was so wrong!
-Though everything is not easy, life s still a lot of fun!
+Though everything is not easy, life is a lot of fun!
 That extra chromosome really did not change much.

 This blog is about living life Upside Down.
 Enjoy.